Drew-Hammer/classification-engines/README.md

 ### Running the Example

-The example program demonstrates how to use the classifier with some sample classifications:
+The example program demonstrates how to use the classifier with sample security classifications:

 ```bash
 ./test_engine